gkarwchan/react-webpack-hmr-tutorial/lesson-2/README.md

-# Lesson 2:

-## Off-the-shelf Webpack-dev-server's HMR
+# 2: Off-the-shelf Webpack-dev-server's HMR

 ## Description:
 webpack-dev-server provides off-the-shelf HMR feature.
 All what we have to do is to add the option `hot` when we configure webpack-dev-server: